 A corporate's compliance programme will be relevant to the corporate's criminal liability.
 For example, liability for some offences charged pursuant to the Criminal Code can be established on the basis that the corporate impliedly authorised the offending conduct by failing to create and maintain a culture that required compliance with the relevant provision.
-The existence of a compliance programme and the exercise of due diligence will be relevant under Section 12.3(3) of the Criminal Code and will be expressly provided for as a defence under the proposed ALRC recommendations considered above.
+In addition, the existence of a compliance programme would be relevant under Section 12.3(3) of the Criminal Code, which holds that Section 12.3 (2)(b), relating to the requisite intent, does not apply if the body corporate proves that it exercised due diligence to prevent the conduct, or the authorisation or permission.
+The proposed ALRC recommendations considered above suggest that a compliance programme be expressly provided for as a defence.

 iv Prosecution of individuals

-Chapter 2D, Part 2D.1, Division 1 of the Corporations Act 2001 (Cth) provides for the general duties of officers and employees of a corporation.
+Chapter 2D, Part 2D.1, Division 1 of the Corporations Act provides for the general duties of officers and employees of a corporation.
 Section 180 imposes a civil obligation of care and diligence; Section 181 imposes a civil obligation to act in good faith in the best interests of the corporation; Section 184 makes it a criminal offence if a director or other officer of a corporation is reckless or intentionally dishonest in failing to exercise their powers and discharge their duties in good faith in the best interests of the corporation or for a proper purpose.
-Further, under Section 184, if an employee of a corporation uses his or her position or uses information dishonestly to gain an advantage, he or she is also liable to a criminal penalty.
+Furthermore, under Section 184, if an employee of a corporation uses their position or uses information dishonestly to gain an advantage, they are also liable to a criminal penalty.

-Whether an individual is prosecuted or not for contraventions of the Corporations Act 2001 (Cth) will depend on the severity and nature of the contravention.
+Whether an individual is prosecuted or not for contraventions of the Corporations Act will depend on the severity and nature of the contravention.

 i Extraterritorial jurisdiction

-Australia's corporate and criminal laws have limited extraterritorial application.
-Typically, the laws will require that the act, omission or person to have some connection with Australia.
+By being dependent upon the offence, Australia's corporate and criminal laws have limited extraterritorial application.
+Typically, the laws will require the act, omission or person to have some connection with Australia.

-The regulation of corporations under the Corporations Act 2001(Cth) extends to foreign corporations who are 'carrying on business' in Australia.13 For example, the power to disqualify individuals under the Corporations Act 2001 is limited to the time when those individuals are managing a foreign corporation, unless the act or omission occurred in connection with the foreign company carrying on business in Australia; or if the act or omission was done or proposed to be done in Australia; or if the act or omission was a decision made by the foreign company whether or not to carry out, or to refrain from doing an act in Australia.14
+The regulation of corporations under the Corporations Act extends to foreign corporations who are 'carrying on business' in Australia.12 For example, the power to disqualify individuals under the Corporations Act is limited to the time when those individuals are managing a foreign corporation, unless the act or omission occurred in connection with the foreign company carrying on business in Australia; or if the act or omission was done or proposed to be done in Australia; or if the act or omission was a decision made by the foreign company whether to carry out or to refrain from doing an act in Australia.13

 ii International cooperation

-Australia cooperates with overseas law enforcement and regulatory bodies in a number of ways through both formal and informal channels, across multilateral and bilateral treaties as well as through international conventions.
+Australia cooperates with overseas law enforcement and regulatory bodies through both formal and informal channels, across multilateral and bilateral treaties and under international conventions.

-The ASIC, for example, has agreements with a number of other countries' law enforcement authorities, which allow for cooperation between countries.
-These memorandums of understanding enable the exchange of information and for mutual cooperation and assistance to investigations.
-Australia has such agreements with a wide range of countries, such as Austria, Brazil, China, France and Japan.17 However, there are some restrictions on the extent to which the ASIC can provide assistance to foreign authorities.
-Sections 6 and 7 of the Mutual Assistance in Business Regulation 1992 (Cth) require the ASIC to receive authorisation from the Attorney-General prior to obtaining documents and testimony on behalf of foreign authorities.
+ASIC, for example, has agreements with several other countries' law enforcement authorities, including Austria, Brazil, China, France and Japan.
+These memorandums of understanding enable the exchange of information and for mutual cooperation and assistance to investigations.14 However, there are some restrictions on the extent to which ASIC can provide assistance to foreign authorities.
+Sections 6 and 7 of the Mutual Assistance in Business Regulation 1992 (Cth) require ASIC to receive authorisation from the Attorney-General prior to obtaining documents and testimony on behalf of foreign authorities.

-International cooperation is also achieved through Australia's involvement in a number of tax information exchange agreements (TIEAs) as developed by the OECD.
+International cooperation on issues of corporate crime is also achieved through Australia's involvement in tax information exchange agreements (TIEAs) as developed by the OECD.
 These agreements allow for an obligation between Australia and non-OECD countries to assist each other by requesting the exchange of tax information to eliminate the avoidance of tax.
-The information that can be exchanged is limited to when a specific investigation is occurring.18 Australia has TIEAs with a number of countries, including The Bahamas, Cayman Islands, Guatemala, Liechtenstein and Vanuatu.19
+The information that can be exchanged is limited to when a specific investigation is occurring.17 Australia has TIEAs with a number of countries, including the Bahamas, the Cayman Islands, Guatemala, Liechtenstein and Vanuatu.18

 iii Local law considerations